The Peregrine Falcon is generally considered as one of the fastest birds in the world, reaching speeds

 very wide variety of habitats, where ever suitable nest sites are

-available.
-Is more common near water, especially along coastlines.
+nesting ledges are available, Is more common near water, especially along

 Diet: Primarily feeds on birds.